safudex/smartbnb/collatClient/README.md

-# NEO Oracle
+# Collateral Provider Client
-> Price oracle for NEO smart contracts
+> An implementation of a client for collateral providers

 ## Set up
 1. Create a private key with any NEO wallet (eg: [ansy](https://snowypowers.github.io/ansy/))